aws/aws-database-encryption-sdk-dynamodb/DynamoDbItemEncryptor/README.md

-## Structured Encryption
+## DynamoDb Item Encryptor

-Structured Encryption is a Dafny module that contains the core logic for encrypting and decrypting structured data.
+Structured Encryption is a Dafny module that contains the core logic for encrypting and decrypting DynamoDb Items.

 See [here](../README.md) for instructions on how to verify, build, and test this project.